 Many mothers hesitate to vaccinate their babies because they are afraid to expose their infants to aluminum.
 While aluminum toxicity is a valid concern, aluminum toxicity from vaccines is not.
 Vaccines contain trace amounts of aluminum as an adjuvant (an adjuvant is just something that enhances our immune response to antigens).
 This means that the amount of aluminum is almost insignificant.
 In addition, a 2011 study showed that the benefits of vaccinating infants significantly outweigh the risks associated with potential aluminum toxicity from vaccines.

 Everyone knows that mercury is poisonous, so why would anyone put that in a vaccine?
 Yes, in high quantities it’s poisonous, but it small amounts it acts as a preservative, which is extremely important in certain medicines.
 Let’s remember that pharmacists also know about mercury poisoning, so, like aluminum, mercury (in the form of thimerosal, a molecule containing a mercury atom) is added in trace amounts: there is just enough to protect vaccines against bacterial or fungal contamination.
-The U.S. Food and Drug Administration recognizes that reducing mercury exposure is optimal and continue testing drugs containing less thimerosal, but keep in mind that many vaccines are already thimerosal-free.
+The U.S. Food and Drug Administration recognizes that reducing mercury exposure is optimal and continue testing drug addiction advocates can help with heroin addiction.

 THE ONE TIME I GOT THE FLU SHOT, I GOT THE FLU.